sei-lflynn/aerie-ui/docs/TESTING.md

 ### Troubleshooting

+#### First time run:

 If this is your first time running the tests you may need to install the Playwright browser drivers:

 ```sh
 npx playwright install
 ```

+#### New backend service:

+If a new backend service has been added to Aerie, make sure to update the [docker-compose-test.yml](../docker-compose-test.yml) in order for the CI to be able to spin up the backend correctly.

+#### Debug test:

-If something fails read the Playwright error carefully as it usually describes a quick fix.
+If something fails, read the Playwright error carefully as it usually describes a quick fix.
 You can also look for the error in the [Playwright GitHub Issues](https://github.com/microsoft/playwright/issues) if you need more help.

+#### Reduce test workers:

 If you continue to get unexplained failures another thing you can try is [limit the number of workers](https://playwright.dev/docs/test-parallel#limit-workers) in [playwright.config.ts](../playwright.config.ts):